This article was originally published on VICE Canada.

 "People who think they have the truth with a capital T explore every existing application or platform—maybe even make their own—in order to find their true believers or to find their core membership.
 It's going to just keep evolving over time, it's not static," Hassan said.

-"Whatever it is on today, in three years, it's going to be on new apps and different ways of doing things."
+"Whatever it is on today," Hassan said, "in three years, it's going to be on new apps and different ways of doing things."

 An earlier version of this story referred to The Brethren as Church of the Brethren.
 VICE regrets the error.